-Save the Children currently leads Head Start and Early Head Start Programs at 3 centers in Eastern Arkansas, serving 80 children, families and expectant mothers.
+Save the Children currently leads Head Start and Early Head Start programs at 3 centers in St. Francis and Woodruff Counties, serving 72 children, families and expectant mothers.

 Arkansas Administration Office

-Save the Children currently leads Head Start and Early Head Start Programs at 10 centers in Jefferson Davis Parish and Rapides Parish, serving more than 1,015 children, families and expectant mothers.
+Save the Children currently leads Head Start and Early Head Start programs at 17 centers in Jefferson Davis, Rapides, Natchitoches, DeSoto and Red River Parishes, serving more than 1,308 children, families and expectant mothers.

 Jefferson Davis Parish Administration Office